 - Insense sticks – These can be very powerful at masking certain odors.
 Sometimes the odor can be overwhelming, but they work.

 - Air fresheners – These do what they should and freshen the air!

-When you have finished cleaning the rat urine, you will need to dispose of your used equipment.
+When cleaning the rat urine, you must dispose of your used equipment.

 I always dispose of the gloves, feet covers, coveralls (if they are disposable), and the sponges, etc that are used during the process.